Visit Albuquerque prohibits users from downloading images from our website.Please use our media library for downloadable images and usage rights.

 Albuquerque's unsurpassed beauty, world-class accommodations and attractions make it a must visit city.
 The city's uniqueness is reflected in the culture, traditions, food, music, art, dress and attitude.
 Albuquerque is also a hub for ground breaking high tech research.

 We encourage you to learn more about what makes Albuquerque great.
 We've included several story ideas below that we hope will assist you in learning more about our city, but we are also available to help you develop your own unique and interesting story ideas tailored to your specific publication or story.
-Contact our Communications Division at email@example.com
+Contact our PR team at email@example.com.

 Albuquerque, New Mexico's largest city, was named to honor a Spanish Duke, the 10th Duke of Alburquerque.
 Colonial Governor Don Francisco Cuervo y Valdez elected the name, but over the centuries the first "r" has been dropped.